Skip to main content

 Moving average as dynamic support: price pulls back to the MA and bounces in an uptrend

-This is where MAs become practically useful: not as signals themselves, but as context for where to look for entries.
-The MA pullback doesn't tell you to buy.
-It tells you where buyers have shown up before and might show up again.
-The candlestick patterns from Lesson 1 tell you whether they're actually showing up right now.
+MAs are practically useful as context for where to look for entries.
+The MA pullback shows where buyers have appeared before.
+Candlestick patterns from Lesson 1 tell you whether they're showing up right now.

-The dynamic S/R role works in reverse too.
-In a downtrend, the falling MA often acts as resistance.
-Price rallies back to the MA, sellers step in, and price gets pushed back down.
-The framework is the same: MA as the zone, candlestick pattern as the confirmation.
+In a downtrend, the falling MA acts as resistance.
+Same framework: MA as the zone, candlestick pattern as the confirmation.

 The Crossover Trap

-The correct mental model: moving averages are background context for the work you're already doing with price structure and candlestick patterns.
+Moving averages are background context.
 They answer three questions: Is the trend environment cooperative with my trade direction?
-Is there a dynamic level nearby where buyers or sellers have historically stepped in?
-Are the MA periods aligned (all three stacked in one direction) or conflicting and tangled?
+Is there a dynamic level nearby?
+Are the MA periods aligned (stacked in one direction) or tangled?

-The next lesson covers breakouts and fakeouts, which is where this MA context starts to play a concrete supporting role.
+The next lesson covers breakouts and fakeouts, where this MA context starts to play a concrete supporting role.
 A breakout that closes convincingly above or below a key MA carries more weight than one that ignores it.
-Once you understand why breakouts succeed or fail, you'll see how MAs help filter the real ones from the traps.

 01Test